ntackyt/DucksVTheWorld/README.md

 Django projects made with Visual Studio follow a specific file structure.
 The main code is in app/views.py, which holds all the code to render HTML pages, as well as app/static/app/modules/map.js, which holds the Javascript for the map page, as well as app/static/app/scripts/profile_script.js, which holds the script for the profile page.
 All the HTML files rendered by Django using Jinja markup are in app/templates/app.

+You also want to look at app/tests.py which contain unit tests to make sure pages load correctly.

 Here are the important files and their folder structure:

 ```